Health & Fitness / Blogs

 2. Don’t be fooled

 Always read the labels!
-Have a look at the different foods you buy – you may be shocked at how to many foods contain sugar, not just the sweet ones.
+Have a look at the different foods you buy – you may be shocked at how many foods contain sugar, not just the sweet ones.

 3. Lack of sleep